 ITA would like to obtain approval for the following Commercial Service and TAC Center collections:

-Comment Card for Commercial Service Fee-based Services and Events
+Commercial Service Comment Card for Export Assistance Services

 Currently approved, modifications requested

 The Commercial Service would like approval to streamline its client comment cards by modifying and reducing the number of questions it asks clients.
 The Commercial Service has been using 19 different comment cards each asking clients to rate 17 different components of client satisfaction.
-We propose to standardize the comment card and use just one version with only 4 questions.
-This modification would reduce the burden on clients and enable us to fully capture a client’s experience with our domestic and international offices and allow us to pinpoint specific areas for improvement with our domestic and international offices.
+The comment cards are sent to each client at the completion each fee-based service (on a transactional basis).
+We propose to standardize the comment card and use just one version with only 5 questions.
+We have instituted an Annual Customer Satisfaction Survey (0625-0262) to provide us with detailed client satisfaction data on our export assistance services, and do not need to delve into such detail on the comment card.

-This requested modification will allow a more useful analysis of the work being done by the domestic and overseas offices, a vital step in improving communication between offices and ultimately improving the service provided to our clients.
-In the revised comment card, we would ask a client to rate the likelihood that they would recommend the services of the domestic and international office they worked with, and we would provide clients with the opportunity to provide a comment on their experience with the domestic office and the overseas office.

-A client’s likelihood to recommend the Commercial Service is the basis for calculating a Net Promoter Score, a measure of client loyalty that is used extensively in the private sector.
+A key purpose of the revised comment card is to identify clients that may be dissatisfied with the service they have received so that Commercial Service staff can follow-up to remedy the situation.
+We propose to include questions to measure the effectiveness of recent Commercial Service initiatives to better understand and meet our clients’ objectives and to improve the ease and convenience of working with us.
+A question is included about a client’s likelihood to recommend the Commercial Service and is the basis for calculating a Net Promoter Score, which is a measure of client loyalty that is used extensively in the private sector.
+We have also included an open-ended question to help us better understand what we may be doing well and specifically where we need to improve.

-The comment card is sent to clients, via email as a survey link, at the completion of a fee-based service.
-The comment card is sent approximately two weeks after completion of the service and a reminder is sent, as needed, two weeks after the initial comment card is sent.
+The comment card is sent to all clients who have completed a fee-based service. , via email as a survey link, The comment card is sent approximately two weeks after completion of the service and a reminder is sent, as needed, two weeks after the initial comment card has been sent.

 Comment cards are sent at completion of the following types of Commercial Service services and trade events: